 Please note: This article is for informational purposes only and is not intended as investment advice.
 The mention of specific stocks is not a recommendation to buy or sell any securities.

+In fact, the short interest ratio is practically non-existent.
 The short interest volume actually plummeted by 43.5% in March.
 Borrow rates for short sellers are hovering between a measly 1.01% and 4.08%.
 If hedge funds were aggressively betting against Mario, those borrow fees would be skyrocketing.

 So, if the shorts are not killing Nintendo, what is?